nvim-neorocks/rocks.nvim/README.md

 > [!NOTE]
 >
-> - The command provides completions for rocks that can safely
+> - The command provides fuzzy completions for rocks that can safely
 >   be pruned without breaking dependencies.

 ### Editing `rocks.toml`